LycheeOrg/LycheeOrg.github.io/README.md

 # Generating

-Just run `make` which generates the files in to `build/`.
-You don't have to commit them.
+Run `make` to generate the html, which can then be found in `build/`.

 [build-status-shield]: https://img.shields.io/github/workflow/status/LycheeOrg/LycheeOrg.github.io/Build